socketteer/clooi/README.md

 ### Problems

-- reloading settings doesn't update settings
+- reloading settings doesn't update settings if files have changed.
+If you want to load new settings, you need to restart the app. (`!exit` and then `npm run cli`, then `!resume` to continue the conversation)